Maryland Libraries Together

 Understanding AI: What It Can and Cannot Do

-Maryland Libraries Together and Baltimore County Public Library (BCPL) partnered to present Understanding AI: What It Can and Cannot Do on April 3 at 12 p.m., featuring the authors of AI Snake Oil: What Artificial Intelligence Can Do, What It Can’t, and How to Tell the Difference.
-Arvind Narayanan and Sayash Kapoor, two of TIME's 100 Most Influential People in Artificial Intelligence (AI), shared what you need to know about AI and how to defend yourself against bogus AI claims and products.
+On April 3, 2025 Maryland Libraries Together and Baltimore County Public Library (BCPL) presented Understanding AI: What It Can and Cannot Do featuring the authors of AI Snake Oil: What Artificial Intelligence Can Do, What It Can’t, and How to Tell the Difference.
+Arvind Narayanan and Say ash Kapoor, two of TIME's 100 Most Influential People in Artificial Intelligence (AI), shared what you need to know about AI and how to defend yourself against bogus AI claims and products.
+The program was streamed on BCPL’s YouTube channel at https://bit.ly/AISnakeOil

 Contact Us